Britain likely to adopt bulk of advised bank reform

-LONDON, June 13 The British government will on Thursday say it will force banks to adopt the vast swathe of reforms recommended by an independent panel last year to safeguard taxpayers and the economy from future financial crises.
+LONDON The government will on Thursday say it will force banks to adopt the vast swathe of reforms recommended by an independent panel last year to safeguard taxpayers and the economy from future financial crises.

 "High-street (retail) banking will be ring-fenced so that taxpayers are better protected when things go wrong," he will say, according to extracts from his annual Mansion House speech to the financial elite in London.